 We recommend students consult with a counselor regarding the consequences of withdrawing from courses.

-Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with the Admissions Office in order to avoid grade penalties and to comply with critical drop dates as specified.
+Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with the Enrollment Center in order to avoid grade penalties and to comply with critical drop dates as specified.

 Students should be aware that “W’s” are used to determine academic status.

 1. Logging in to your MyGWC site.
 Drops will be allowed via the web in accordance with published drop deadlines.
 Please note: Be sure to click on “submit changes” after you enter the CRN you wish to drop.
 Verify all withdrawals by printing a “Student Class Program (Web Schedule Bill)” which is located in the “Other Student Resources” channel on the Student tab.
 Please note: Some “holds” may prohibit you from dropping a class online.
 Please see #2, #3 and #4 below for alternative methods for dropping a class.

 2. Mailing a letter or Student Drop Form <Download the form> by the drop deadline date to Golden West College, 15744 Golden West Street, Huntington Beach CA 92647 .
 The letter or drop form should be sent to the attention of the Enrollment Center and the student needs to make sure the envelope has a USPS postmark on or before the deadline date.

 3. Fax your request or Student Drop Form <Download the form> to the Enrollment Center.
 FAX number is 714.895.8960.
 Please make sure to print and save the “sent confirmation” from your fax machine for your records.